 The basics of tracking your spending (refer to Ways to track spending for more information and resources)

 - Start with a simple system that works for you.

 - Account for all of your income sources and your expenses.

 - Make notes of when you get money and when you spend or save it.

 Once you have tracked your expenses, you can work on a budget.
-You can set financial goals (for youth, goals may include saving for a car, a gaming system, a school trip, or saving for college).
-With goals in mind, you will be empowered to make better decisions, to avoid impulse buys and to save, so that you can have and do the things that are important to you.
+You can also set financial goals.
+For youth, goals may include saving for a car, a gaming system, a school trip, or saving for college.
+With goals in mind, you will be empowered to make better decisions, to avoid impulse buys and to save so that you can have and do the things that are important to you.